Nowadays there are plenty of new challenges associated with responsible website management for small business.

 Since technologies change, responsible website management is more demanding than ever.
 Remember, when good, custom web development best practices are applied to our business websites it will result in a positive reflection of our business.
 If our sites aren’t responsive, look outdated or contain old school functionality, we might be better off not having one at all!
 Obviously, NOT having a business website is not an option, so the only responsible choice remaining is to continually put in the time needed to keep our sites managed.

 Before moving forward use Google’s mobile friendly test tool to test your site is mobile friendly.
-If your site does NOT pass the test, we advise only completing the absolute must updates and contact us immediately.
+If your site does NOT pass the test, I advise only completing the absolute must updates and contact us immediately.
 There’s no need going further until your site is responsive!

 Absolute “Must Updates” for All WordPress Websites